Skip To Content

 When you identify a modified-duty assignment that matches the employee’s medical restrictions, you’re ready to make a written, bona fide offer of employment.
 The DWC considers bona fide offers of employment valid if they meet the requirements of DWC Rule 129.6.

+That’s why it is important for Fund members to use our pre-written bona fide offer letter and carefully complete each field.
 Under the Texas Workers' Compensation Act, an injured employee’s temporary income benefits can be reduced or discontinued if they turn down a bona fide offer of employment.

 3 tips for better bona fide offers